-Today the Weir Quay Sailing Club has a membership of about 240, a strong dinghy fleet and 45 moorings for yachts.
+Today the Weir Quay Sailing Club has a membership of about 210, an enthusiastic dinghy fleet with sail training on Friday evenings and 45 moorings for yachts.
 Cruising members also include a large number of sailors who keep their boats on neighbouring moorings or in the various marinas throughout Plymouth Sound and the adjacent waters.

 Our location at the heart of the West Country cruising grounds has made Weir Quay and the rest of the Bere Penninsula a very popular home for cruising sailors of all experience.
 Our Cruises In Company are well supported with destinations such as the Helford River, Fowey, Salcombe and Dartmouth providing the perfect destinations for these highly sociable events.

 Closer to home, beautiful places such as the River Yealm or the Dandy Hole on the River Lynher make a lovely destination for a weekend excusion when time is short or the weather window limited.

 You must be logged in to post a comment.